It’s a question that’s occupied great minds for millennia.

 In fact, there are lots of options that fall in between the two, and for savvy consumers, they often offer the best mix of price and service.

-If you’re moving out of state and don’t mind loading and unloading, but would rather not make the cross-country drive in a rental truck, there are lots of reliable moving container companies like U-Pack and PODS that provide shipping containers and transportation.
+Moving Containers: If you’re moving out of state and don’t mind loading and unloading but would rather not make the cross-country drive in a rental truck, there are many reliable moving container companies like U-Pack and PODS that provide shipping containers and transportation.

 After you’ve unloaded them, the company will haul them away—nice and easy.

-It’s also important to note that during the summer, moving companies and truck rental business often book up weeks in advance.
+It’s also important to note that moving companies and truck rental businesses often book up weeks in advance during the summer.

 To avoid being left out in the cold, reserve your truck or moving crewing well before your move date.